srisha-raj/demography-projs/china_onechild_fertility/README.md

 ## Assumptions ⚖️
 - Fertility in China would have followed the **same trajectory** as Vietnam/South Korea in the absence of the policy

-- Vietnam and South Korea are **appropriate counterfactuals** (due to comparable economic, regional, and demographic characteristics)
+- Vietnam and South Korea are **appropriate counterfactuals** (due to comparable economic, regional, and demographic characteristics) in Part 1

-- Heterogeneous effects (e.g., rural vs. urban, voluntary vs. forced compliance) are not accounted for in this analysis
+- Heterogeneous effects (e.g., rural vs. urban, voluntary vs. forced compliance) are not accounted for in Part 1 of analysis

 ## Key Findings & Future Work 📌